Formal Rainfall Insurance for the Informally Insured in India

 Researchers evaluated how informal insurance within Indian sub-castes affected the demand for formal rainfall insurance, and subsequent risk-taking among households employed in agriculture.
 From a sample of 63 villages in Tamil Nadu, Andhra Pradesh, and Uttar Pradesh, 42 villages were randomly selected to receive a marketing visit offering a new rainfall insurance product and the remaining 21 to serve as a comparison group.

-In the 42 treatment villages, researchers also randomly offered insurance premium discounts, to test how price affects take-up.
+In the 42 intervention villages, researchers also randomly offered insurance premium discounts, to test how price affects take-up.
 Each household was randomly assigned to receive a 0, 10, 50, or 75 percent discount on the premium.
-Finally, in treatment villages in Uttar Pradesh, researchers also randomly varied the location of the rainfall station to test the impact of basis risk on insurance take-up.
+Finally, in intervention villages in Uttar Pradesh, researchers also randomly varied the location of the rainfall station to test the impact of basis risk on insurance take-up.
 All respondents were informed about the location of the nearest rainfall station as part of the marketing visit.

 Results and policy lessons